QuanHuynh123/QuanHuynh123/README.md

 # Hi there 👋 Welcome to my GitHub!

 ## 🛠 About Me
-I'm a motivated **backend development student** with a keen interest in building robust and efficient web applications.
-My primary focus is on **Java**, **Spring Framework**, and working with databases.
-As a quick learner, I am always open to exploring new tools and technologies.
+I'm a motivated **backend development student** with an interest in building web applications.
+My main focus is on **Java**, **Spring Framework**, and working with databases.
+I enjoy learning new tools and technologies to improve my skills.

-In addition to backend development, I have some experience with **Android development**, basic knowledge of **C++**, and a solid understanding of web development fundamentals like **HTML5** and **CSS3**.
+In addition to backend development, I have some experience with **Android development**, basic knowledge of **C++**, and familiarity with web development technologies like **HTML5** and **CSS3**.

-I'm actively seeking opportunities to apply my skills, contribute to real-world projects, and grow as a developer through hands-on experience.
+I'm actively looking for an internship to apply my knowledge, gain practical experience, and grow as a developer.
 ---

 ## 💻 Technologies & Tools